purduesigbots/pros-docs/v5/tutorials/topical/multitasking.rst

     - "Task functions" are not special, except that their signature needs to be correct.
 In other programming environments for VEX, tasks must be marked with a special keyword.
 With most modern programming environments, tasks are just functions that get executed asynchronously.
+    - It was mentioned above, but it's important enough for a second mention: every tasks' infinite loop requires a ``delay()`` statement.

 Task Management
 ===============